david-crow/cs-5201/notes.md

 So, an lvalue need not be a variable.

 An rvalue is *not* an lvalue.
-An expression that is a temporrary object.
+An expression that is a temporary object.

 ```C++
 int x;